-- 1. In the Windows Explorer, right-click the executable you downloaded and select Run as Administrator. - 2.
+- In the Windows Explorer, right-click the executable you downloaded and select Run as Administrator. - 2.
 On the Welcome to the Installation Wizard for Perceptive Content Server page, click Next. - 3.
 On the License Agreement page, review the information, scroll to the bottom of the agreement and click in the agreement field, click I accept the terms in the license agreement and then click Next. - 4.
-On the Setup Type page, choose the following type of installation and then click Next. - Stand-alone Instance for an active-passive server environment.
-The Destination Folder page appears. - Active-Active Instance for an active-active server environment.
-The Custom Setup page appears. - If you selected a Stand-alone Instance and want to change the installation location from C:\inserver\, in the Destination Folder page, click Browse.
-In the Change Current Destination Folder page, browse to the destination folder where you want to install the server files and then click OK.
-The Destination Folder page appears. - 6.
-If you selected an Active-Active Instance and want to change the installation location, in the Custom Setup page, you must change both the Per-Server Files and the Shared Server Files instances using the following substeps. - 1.
-In the Custom Setup page, click Per-Server Files and then click Change. - 2.
-In the Change Current Destination Folder page, browse to the destination folder where you want to install the per-server files and then click OK.
-The Custom Setup page appears. - 3.
-In the Custom Setup page, click Shared Server Files and then click Change. - 4.
-In the Change Current Destination Folder, browse to the destination folder where you want to install the shared server files and then click OK. - 7.
-Click Next.
+On the Destination Folder page, you may change locations for the Perceptive Content Server and the Perceptive Content Server shared files using the following substeps. - 1.
+To change the location for the Perceptive Content Server, click Browse.
+In the Change Current Destination Folder page, browse to the destination folder where you want to install the Perceptive Content Server and then click OK. - To change the location for Perceptive Content Server shared files, click Browse.
+In the Change Current Destination Folder page, browse to the destination folder where you want to install the Perceptive Content Server shared files and then click OK.

-8. On the Perceptive Content Server Information page, set your initial instance name and then click Next.
+- 5. On the Destination Folder page, click Next. - On the Perceptive Content Server Information page, set your initial instance name and then click Next.

 Note For Active-Active installations, the Initial instance name text box is available for specifying the instance name.
 The instance name allows for multiple instances of the same agent or server to run in parallel in an active-active environment.
 Accept the default label or supply a different description for the initial instance of the service.
 You can enter a maximum of 40 characters.
-The following characters are not valid: \/:?"<> |.
+The following characters are not valid: \/: ? " <> |.

-- 9. On the Configure Perceptive Content Database page, select your preferred database, specifiy your DSN, verify the DSN exists, enter the user name and password for the database, and then click Next. - 10.
-On the Select Storage Type page, select the storage type and then click Next. - 11.
+- 7. On the Configure Perceptive Content Database page, configure the Perceptive Content Database settings using the following substeps. - 1.
+Select the Database type. - 2.
+Specifiy the Data Source Name (DSN). - 3.
+Enter the Username and Password for the Database credentials. - 4.
+Click Verify and review the ODBC driver configuration. - 8.
+On the Configure Perceptive Content Database page, click Next. - 9.
+On the Select Storage Type page, select the storage type and then click Next. - 10.
 On the Perceptive Content Setup page, set the following options. - Port number Specify the port number you want Perceptive Content to use to connect to the Perceptive Content Server, which is typically 6000. - Perceptive Manager Accept the administrator as the default Perceptive Manager or supply a different user for this role. - Optional.
-Language Select the language you want to use with Perceptive Content. - 12.
+Language Select the language you want to use with Perceptive Content. - 11.
 Click Next.
-When prompted, click Yes to confirm the default Perceptive Manager. - 13.
-On the Server-Side Configuration for RabbitMQ page, configure the settings according to your RabbitMQ instance and click Next. - 14.
-On the Client-Side Configuration for RabbitMQ page, configure the settings according to your RabbitMQ instance and click Next. - 15.
-On the Ready to Install the Program page, click Install.
+When prompted, click Yes to confirm the default Perceptive Manager. - 12.
+On the Server-Side Configuration for RabbitMQ page, configure the settings according to your RabbitMQ instance and click Next. - 13.
+On the Client-Side Configuration for RabbitMQ page, configure the settings according to your RabbitMQ instance and click Next. - 14.
+On the Ready to Install the Program page, click Install. - 15.
+On the Installation Wizard Completed page, perform the following substeps. - 1.
+Select the Show the readme file check box. - 2.
+Optional.
+If the Show the Windows Installer log check box appears, you can select the check box to view the log fie. - Click Finish. - 16.
+If you are prompted to restart, click Yes.